-Your benefits during FMLA
+Your benefits during Non-FMLA Medical Leave:

-FMLA will not affect your health insurance coverage during the leave period.
+A non-FMLA medical leave will not affect your health insurance coverage during the leave period.
 RCMA will continue its contributions to maintain your health coverage.
 You will be responsible for your portion of the health coverage and any other employee-elected contributions.